 Betel leaves

 Piper lolot, also known as tat bat, belongs to the pepper family.
 Piper lolot has the effect of warming the middle burner and stomach.
-In folk medicine, Piper lolot is often used to treat diseases such as bone and joint pain, gynecological diseases (inflammation in the vaginal area, itching, vaginal discharge), excessive sweating in hands and feet, dyshidrosis on the hands, cold abdominal pain, loose stools, nausea, hiccups...
+In folk medicine, Piper lolot is often used to treat diseases such as bone and joint pain, gynecological diseases (inflammation in the vaginal area, itching, vaginal discharge), excessive sweating of hands and feet, dyshidrosis of the hands, cold abdominal pain, loose stools, nausea, hiccups...

 "Most herbs are spicy, warm, contain essential oils, and have the effect of stimulating digestion, disinfecting, and warming the stomach.
 Using a little more of these herbs will help protect your health on cold days, and prevent illness from unusual weather conditions when the seasons change...", Dr. Vu shared.